Fazziekey/stable-diffusion/README.md

 python main.py --logdir /tmp -t --postfix test -b config/train_colossalai.yaml
 ```

+- you can change the `--logdir` the save the log information and the last checkpoint

+### Training config
 you can change the trainging config in the yaml file

 - accelerator: acceleratortype, default 'gpu'